kolemikko/moekki-calc/README.md

 # moekki-calc
-Simple tool to calculate expenses of your marvelous mökki trip.
+Simple tool to calculate food expenses of your marvelous mökki trip.